top of page

 Oct 317 min read

 If you're managing a construction project, planning a new development, or trying to get your head around local air quality regulations, you've probably wondered whether bringing in air quality consultants is really necessary.
 The short answer?
 It depends on what you're trying to achieve and how much risk you're willing to take on.
 Here's the thing: air quality assessment isn't something you can wing.
-Get it wrong and you're looking at planning delays, enforcement action, or w
+Get it wrong and you're looking at planning delays, enforcement action, or

 Nick